Skip to content

 • take over your role in the commercial lease.

 A commercial landlord may ask you to provide a guarantor when taking a new lease from them.
-A similar concept is an authorised guarantee agreement (AGA) where you, as the tenant, seek to assign the lease to a third party.
-In this context, you, the original tenant, would guarantee the conduct of the new tenant under the AGA, and any original guarantors under your lease can continue to be guarantors.
+A similar concept is an authorised guarantee agreement (AGA), which is used where the tenant wants to assign the lease to a third party.
+In this context, you would guarantee the conduct of the incoming tenant under the AGA, in addition to any original guarantors who remain as guarantors under the lease.

-• reassurance that you will carry out your leasehold obligations; and
+• reassurance that tenant will carry out its lease obligations; and

-• the security they can rely on if you do not.
+• the security they can rely on if it does not.

 Your commercial landlord will likely ask you to provide a guarantor if you have ‘poor covenant strength’, which means you do not have the financial resources to manage the financial commitments under the lease comfortably.
-This often applies to a newly created company with no trading history rather than someone signing up to be the tenant individually.
+This often applies to a newly created company with no trading history, rather than to an individual signing up to be a tenant.

 Continue reading this article below the form